webercalixto/cameraBuildingBlocks/README.md

 4. Whenever possible, the blocks use NEON optimizations, targetting for the raspberry pi 3 and similar platforms.
 For each block, I am trying my best to mantain at least 1 platform-indepent version.

+## Prebuilt packages <a name="prebuilt_packages"></a>

+I have prebuilt OpenCV 4.1 for raspbian 10 with NEON, TBB and VFPV3.
+It's such a pain to build with optimizations that I commited to LFS a .deb package.
+Enjoy

 ## Build instructions <a name="build_instructions"></a>